Pacolmg/symfony-filter-bundle/README.md

 ```
 [
     'type' => Constant that defines the behaviour,
-    'field' => Field of the Entity (Or fields, separated by comma) where search the value,
+    'field' => Field of the Entity (Or fields, separated by pipe ("|")) where search the value,
     'value' => Value to compare
 ]
 ```
-**The *field* is allow to have multiple values separated by a comma to search the same value in more than one field.
+**The *field* is allow to have multiple values separated by a pipe "|" to search the same value in more than one field.

 #### Type of filters